 When you are using DataverseServiceClient, we can see the constructor where we can pass an instance of ILogger.
 The purpose of this, of course, is to get more information regarding what is happening in our system (you also can monitor the performance).
-And depends on the scenario that you need, you can log the information anywhere your want.
-In this blog post, you will learn how I implement it in Console.
+Depending on the scenario that you need, you can log the information anywhere you want.
+In this blog post, you will learn how I implement it in the Console.

-For the testing purpose, I write a plugin that will throw an error like the below code:
+For testing purposes, I wrote a plugin that will throw an error like the below code:

-Then I register the plugin and add plugin step to the Contact entity:
+Then I register the plugin and add the plugin step to the Contact entity:

-You need to create an console app that install DataverseServiceClient.
-Then here is my code:
+You need to create a console app that installs DataverseServiceClient.
+Then there is my code:

 using Microsoft.Crm.Sdk.Messages;